edgepointlearning/edgepointlearning.com/src/collections/blog/2018/2018-02-14-hipaa-compliance-training.md

 ## Who needs HIPAA compliance training?

->Anyone who handles personal health information (PHI) is required by law to undergo HIPAA compliance training.
+Anyone who handles personal health information (PHI) is required by law to undergo HIPAA compliance training.
+{: .fancy-text }

 This includes doctors, nurses, administrators, front desk personnel, residents on rotation... anyone and everyone who handles patient information.
 Other types of companies that are required to undergo HIPAA training include: